-It is our philosophy and part of UT Health Mission that physical therapist should contribute their own time to benefit the community they live in and their professional association.
-To this end, physical therapy students are required to fulfill service hour's requirement to realize the benefits of giving.
+It is our philosophy and part of UT Health Mission that physical therapists should contribute their own time to benefit the community they live in and their professional association.
+To this end, physical therapy students are required to fulfill service hour requirements to realize the benefits of giving.